Al Kavadlo, BodyBuilding.com, Bodyweight -

 One-Legged Squats Instead of Weighted Squats ///

 This one's a no-brainer.
 By squatting on just one leg, you automatically double the amount of resistance on your squat without needing any external load.
 Hell, even guys who can comfortably squat more than their bodyweight on a barbell still struggle with one-legged pistol squats.
 The pistol will challenge your balance and mobility, as well as potentially eradicating minor lower-body muscle imbalances.
 They take plenty of practice, so don't be discouraged if you can't do them right away.
-If you're not strong enough for a pistol yet, there are simpler single-leg squat variants that you can use to gradually progress.
-You'll never have to worry about that guy doing curls in the squat rack ruining your leg day again.
-In fact, you won't even need the gym at all.

 Back bridges or Back Levers Instead of Deadlifts ///